johnsonjh/pcdos-crc/README.md

 ### Porting tips

-* If you are using a non-ANSI C compiler, you may need to define `NOANSI` (*i.e.*, `-DNOANSI`) or modify the source code to comment out the `#define ANSI_COMPILER` directive.
+* If you are using a *non‑ANSI* C compiler, you may need to define `NOANSI` (*i.e.*, `-DNOANSI`) or modify the source code to comment out the `#define ANSI_COMPILER` directive.
 If you don't have `stdlib.h` you should also define `NOSTDLIB`.
-If your non-ANSI compiler *does* support the `const` keyword, then you should additionally define `USE_CONST`.
+If your non‑ANSI compiler *does* support the `const` keyword, then you should additionally define `USE_CONST`.

 * If your environment has a missing or broken `fread` function, you may need to define `NOFREAD` or modify the source code to comment out the `#define USE_FREAD` directive.
-This will cause the program to use much slower (and in some environments, less reliable) character-by-character file reading routines.
+This will cause the program to use much slower (and in some environments, less reliable) character‑by‑character file reading routines.

 * If your environment does not have the `errno.h` header file, you may need to define `NOERRNO` or modify the source code to comment out the `#define USE_ERRNO` directive.

-* For non-ANSI compilers or environments offering an ANSI-conforming `strerror` function, you should define `FORCE_STRERROR` to use it.
+* For non‑ANSI compilers or environments offering an ANSI‑conforming
+  `strerror` function, you should define `FORCE_STRERROR` to use it.
 If you define `FORCE_STRERROR` but don't need to declare `strerror` yourself, define `NO_DCL_STRERROR`.
-If you have the pre-ANSI BSD/System V `sys_errlist` / `sys_nerr` interface, you should define `USE_PSYSERROR`.
+If you have the pre‑ANSI BSD/System V `sys_errlist` / `sys_nerr` interface, you should define `USE_PSYSERROR`.

   * For purported ANSI compilers or environments **lacking** the C89/ANSI